cyberjack256/pki_course/PKI_Docker_LogScale_Single-Node.md

   -storepass logsrlife -noprompt
 ```

 This command imports the demo CA certificate into a PKCS12 truststore named truststore.p12.
-Replace your_truststore_password with a secure password of your choice.
+Replace your_truststore_password with a secure password of your choice

-With the keystore and truststore files created, you can now use them in your LogScale server's configuration to enable secure communication using TLS.
-Remember to protect the keystore and truststore files, as they contain sensitive information.

 ### LogScale Configuration in humio.conf

+####Notes:
+-Xmx2g: Sets the maximum heap size for the JVM to 2 gigabytes.
+The heap size determines the amount of memory available for the JVM to allocate objects.
+-Xms2g: Sets the initial heap size for the JVM to 2 gigabytes.
+This value determines the initial amount of memory the JVM allocates at startup.
+-XX:+UseG1GC: Enables the G1 (Garbage-First) garbage collector, which is designed for low-latency, high-throughput applications.
+G1GC is a modern garbage collector that provides better performance compared to older JVM garbage collectors.
+-Dconfig.file=/humio-akka-application.conf: Sets the Akka configuration file to use for LogScale.
+This is a Java system property that tells Akka where to look for the configuration file.

 ```
 # LogScale (Humio) Configuration
+HUMIO_OPTS=-Xmx2g -Xms2g -XX:+UseG1GC -Dconfig.file=/humio-akka-application.conf
 HUMIO_HTTP_BIND=0.0.0.0
 HUMIO_SOCKET_BIND=0.0.0.0
 PUBLIC_URL=https://172.16.0.10:8080